acitate/WebCerver/README.md

 - Clean Makefile with dependency tracking

 ### Limitations
-- Only GET support at the moment.
+- Only GET support at the moment
+- Tests suite is incomplete

 ## Table of Contents
 - [Project Structure](#project-structure)